PrimalOrB/team_profile_generator/README.md

 ## Usage

-- Run 'node index.js' from the terminal
+- Run `node index.js` from the terminal
 - Follow prompts to enter all the information for a manage
   - Name
   - ID